 So, should we stay or should we go?

-We like the traditions of this country and one of the greatest traits is we don’t like being told what to do so, you’ll know how best to vote.
+We like the traits traditions of this country.
+We don’t like being told what to do so, you’ll know how best to vote.
 Irrespective of the vote, we’ll still be here doing what we’ve been doing for 60 years, manufacturing great British products here in Great Britain.